WiIIiamTang/term_project_360-420-w2019-section2-Tang-Dinh/src/README.md

 ### Creating a classifier: a simple example

+If you haven't done so already, see the classes description for more information on how to use these methods and the parameters that they require.

 In general, you would want to first create a dataloader object and load your csv file in using the makeArrays method.

 ```java